Fine multidegrees, universal Grobner bases, and matrix Schubert varieties: Introduction

 \section{Introduction}

 For a permutation $w \in S_n$, let $X_w$ be the associated matrix Schubert variety, i.e., the closure in the space of $n \times n$ complex matrices of the preimage of the Schubert cell labeled by $w$ under the map from $GL_n$ to the flag variety $GL_n/B$.
-These varieties, which were introduced by Fulton \cite{FultonDegen}, can be used to give algebraic proofs of geometric facts about Schubert varieties and to give an algebro-geometric interpretation of Schubert polynomial \cite{KM05}.
+These varieties, which were introduced by Fulton \cite{FultonDegen}, can be used to give algebraic proofs of geometric facts about Schubert varieties and to give an algebro-geometric interpretation of Schubert polynomials \cite{KM05}.
 We identify the space of $n \times n$ complex matrices with $\mathbb{A}^{n^2}$.

 Gr\"{o}bner degenerations are a powerful tool to study the algebra, combinatorics, and geometry of matrix Schubert varieties \cites{KM05,KMY09,HPW22,KW21}.
-Let $\varphi \colon \mathbb{G}_m \to \mathbb{G}_m^{n^2}$ be the inclusion of a $1$-parameter subgroup into the torus which acts on $\mathbb{A}^{n^2}$.
+Let $\varphi \colon \mathbb{G}_m \to \mathbb{G}_m^{n^2}$ be an inclusion of a $1$-parameter subgroup into the torus which acts on $\mathbb{A}^{n^2}$.
 A Gr\"{o}bner degeneration of $X_w$ can be understood as the limit $\lim_{t \to 0} \varphi(t) \cdot X_w$, where $t \in \mathbb{G}_m$.
-If $\varphi$ is sufficiently generic, then the limit will be a union of coordinate subspaces, and so the degeneration is an essentially combinatorial object.
+If $\varphi$ is sufficiently generic, then the limit will be a scheme whose reduction is a union of coordinate subspaces, and so the degeneration is an essentially combinatorial object.
 Properties of $X_w$ (such as its Hilbert function or Cohen--Macaulayness) can be analyzed in this degeneration.
 See \cite[Section 1.7]{KM05}.

 We introduce an invariant which controls the possible Gr\"{o}bner degenerations of $X_w$, and can, in some cases, be used to produce a universal Gr\"{o}bner basis for the ideal of $X_w$.
 This invariant can be defined for any pure dimensional closed subscheme of an affine space, so we work in that level of generality.
+We work over the complex numbers for convenience, but all statements in this paper can be easily adapted to hold over any field.
+See Remark~\ref{rem:characteristic}.